p-casgrain/LimitOrderBook.jl/README.md

 ### Examples

-We provide a simple example below to demonstrate some of the package functionality.
+A simple example si provided below to demonstrate some of the package functionality.

 ````````````julia
 using LimitOrderBook